We know usability testing is a pain. It’s expensive and time-consuming. As a result, it doesn’t happen enough.

 He’s always been rather obsessed with usability testing, but has been frustrated with how much of a hassle it is.
 So he ended up doing a lot of quick and dirty usability testing with his family, coworkers, friends, neighbors, and — in those rare times when he could get up the guts — captive audiences at train stations.

-So he started UserTesting on the side to solve a pain point that he had.
-And he was fortunate it’s a pain point that others have.
+So he started UserTesting to solve a pain point that he had.
+And (lucky for him!) it’s a pain point others had too.